This thread was archived. Please ask a new question if you need help.

 The version is the latest stable (3.6.13) I've tried re-installing the browser, but the broblem persists.

-Start Firefox in Troubleshoot Firefox issues using Safe Mode to check if one of the add-ons is causing the problem (switch to the DEFAULT theme: Tools > Add-ons > Themes).
+Start Firefox in Diagnose Firefox issues using Troubleshoot Mode to check if one of the add-ons is causing the problem (switch to the DEFAULT theme: Tools > Add-ons > Themes).

 - Don't make any changes on the Safe mode start window.